Written by Marc Cantavella, AndorraInc Co-Founder & Andorran Tax Expert

 Steps to apply for Andorra’s passive residency

-While the process is not overly complex, following an organized checklist will streamline your application:
+While the process is not overly complex, following an organized approach will streamline your application.
+Processing typically takes 4 to 8 weeks from the submission of a complete file:

-• Initial consultation: contact us to see which investment route best suits your finances.
+- Initial consultation: contact us to assess which investment route best suits your financial situation and goals.

-• Document preparation: gather your passport, proof of income, health insurance details, criminal record certificate, and any other paperwork.
+- Document preparation: gather your passport, proof of income, criminal record certificate (apostilled), marital status certificate, and any other required paperwork.

-• Health insurance: obtain a policy that meets local requirements before submitting your residency application.
+- Health insurance: obtain a private insurance policy that meets Andorran requirements before submitting your application.

 Ready to retire in Andorra?